monstercameron/Modern_os/wants.md

-create a pub/sub system for apps to tap into for them to comm with each other, ex the music player controls should show up in the notif area and they interact via events create a task manager that simlate our mock de, it should be able to kill running apps
+create a task manager that simlate our mock de, it should be able to kill running apps

 simulat eteh same strat for for the taskbar, use pub/sub to connect from taskbar to window controls